An Encyclopaedia of English Medieval Carpentry

 In the later Middle Ages English carpenters achieved a level of technical competence and aesthetic creativity which has never been equalled.
 This project sets out to define and illuminate the techniques and structures the carpenter crafted during that period.
 It is written with the minimum of jargon with the non-expert reader in mind.
 I also supply brief biographies of important carpenters.

-As the Middle Ages unfolded and patrons developed a penchant for display roofs and ever wider spans, roof carpentry provided the carpenter’s greatest technical headaches.
+As the Middle Ages unfolded and patrons developed a penchant for display roofs and ever wider spans, roof carpentry provided the carpenter’s greatest technical challenge.
 As carpenters overcame these challenges, such carpentry is arguably the most fascinating form of the carpenter's art.

 The period defined as the Middle Ages is 1066 (the Norman invasion) to 1534 (the Act of Supremacy).